A pop knee during Brazilian Jiu Jitsu. What is it? When should I be concerned?

 The ACL is a ligament in the knee that helps to stabilize the joint and prevent the shin bone from moving too far forward.
 The presenting symptoms of an ACL tear can vary depending on the severity of the injury, but some common symptoms include:

-1. A popping sound: In many cases of ACL tears, there is a popping sound that can be heard at the time of injury.
+1. A popping sound: In many cases of ACL injury tears, there is a popping sound that can be heard at the time of injury.
 This may be followed by immediate pain and swelling.

 1. Pain: Pain is a common symptom of an ACL tear.
 The pain is usually severe and can be located in the knee joint or the surrounding area.